MuiruriVivian/RECOMMENDER-SYSTEM---PHASE-4-PROJECT/README.md

     Genres such as Thriller, Adventure, and Romance appear in the middle range, with counts significantly lower than Drama but still in the high teens to low 20,000s.

-    On the other end of the spectrum, genres like Western, Documentary, and Film-Noir are much less frequent, with counts well under 5000.

 3. Rating by Title

     The top 5 Most rated movies are Hollywood Chainsaw Hookers, Calcium Kid,Chinese Puzzle (Casse-tête chinois), Raise Your Voice and Rain.
 In the recommender system, these movies likely had a significant influence on recommendations, especially in collaborative filtering models.

     However, if the system relies on content-based filtering, recommendations will be influenced by the features (such as genres or plot similarities) rather than just the number of ratings.

-    However, the basic statistics shows that the poorly rated movies are Indestructible Man,Yongary: Monster from the Deep,  Don't Look Now, Superfast! and Anaconda: The Offspring

 4. Rating per Genre